uDALES/u-dales/tests/README.md

 ## How to run tests

-Make sure you have the required Python libraries installed on your system (see [DEVELOP.md](../DEVELOP.md)), and activate the `udales` conda environment, then from you command line, run the following command:
+Make sure you have the required Python libraries installed on your system (see [DEVELOP.md](../DEVELOP.md)) and activate the `udales` conda environment.
+Then, to run the tests run the following commands:

 ```
 python run_tests.py <branch_a> <branch_b> <build_type>
 ```

 Where `<branch_a>` and `<branch_b>` are the two branches you want to compare and `<build_type>` is either `Debug` or `Release`.

 E.g.